RealMaximeCaloz/Portfolio/PortfolioPresentation.md

 ![combined image](https://github.com/RealMaximeCaloz/Portfolio/blob/7b6f6c8bc71cd3dca12de19d0a39c66480079096/composite-image-with-hidden-image.jpg)

-You (or the party you are trying to send a hidden message to) can also run an image extractor in the software which will extract the hidden image from the combined image.
+You (or the party you are trying to send a hidden message to) can also run an image extractor in the software, which will extract the hidden image from the combined image.

 Example of the hidden image extracted from the combined image: